Resources, Training & Support for Supervisors

-The Early Intervention and Return to Work Series e-learning modules cover a range of topics related to supporting employees who have an illness or injury to stay at work or return to work as soon as possible after a period of illness or injury.
+The Early Intervention and Return to Work e-Learning Series cover a range of topics related to supporting employees who have an illness or injury to stay at work or return to work as soon as possible after a period of illness or injury.

-Visit the Learning System (IDIR restricted) to register for courses offered by the BC Public Service.
+Visit the Learning Centre to register for courses offered by the BC Public Service.

-- Labour Relations 301: Investigative Skills Workshop - Provides you with the information and tools you need to investigate workplace issues and made decisions in a fair, productive and defensible manner
+- Labour Relations 301: Investigative Skills Workshop - Provides you with the information and tools you need to investigate workplace issues and make decisions in a fair, productive and defensible manner.

 Coaching Services delivers high impact services that help leaders at all levels achieve individual, team and organizational results.

-- Team Coaching: Whether you are a leadership, operational or project team, invest in your performance with this customized service
+- Team Coaching: Whether you're a leadership, operational or project team, invest in your performance with this customized service.

 Conflict Management Services

-Conflict Management Services includes a range of in-house and contracted services and supports to assist you with managing conflict:
+Conflict Management Services includes a range of in-house and contracted services and supports to assist you with managing conflict, including:

-This service is for a manager, supervisor, union representative, HR or occupational health and safety specialist, who needs just-in-time advice on how to address a difficult workplace situation or conversation.
+This service is for a manager, supervisor, union representative, HR or an occupational health and safety specialist who needs advice on how to address a difficult workplace situation or conversation.

-You might call the People Leader Advice Line if you are:
+You might call the People Leader Advice Line if you're:

-- Supporting an employee who is dealing with a family difficulty or other personal issue
+- Supporting an employee dealing with a family difficulty or other personal issue.

-- Feeling unsure of how to handle an intra-office conflict among employees or handle a disgruntled employee
+- Feeling unsure of how to handle an intra-office conflict amongst employees or a disgruntled employee.

-The People Leader Advice Line is not intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
+The People Leader Advice Line isn't intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
 Through Morneau Shepell, non-supervisory employees can access other services, such as short-term counselling for advice.
-The Agency also offers conflict management services.
+The Public Service Agency also offers conflict management services.